The Best Snickerdoodles

 They’re buttery with a light cinnamon-sugar coating.
 Not too heavy, just classic snickerdoodle.
 If you’re a cinnamon fiend, I recommend the Soft and Chewy Cinnamon Chip Snickerdoodle Cookies.

 Cream of tartar (sold in the spice aisle) is the leavener that gives the cookies lift, lightness, provides the classic snickerdoodle flavor, and it’s key for this recipe.
-If you don’t have it on hand but must make snickerdoodles immediately, try White Chocolate Snickerdoodles or Soft and Chewy Sugar-Doodle Vanilla Cookies.
+Don’t skip it or you won’t end up with The Best Snickerdoodles.

 They’re everything I want in a classic snickerdoodle cookie and my family agreed by eating the whole batch on the afternoon I made them.
 I sent a dozen cookies with them to the beach for the afternoon somewhat expecting they’d come back with a few left over.
 That was clearly foolish thinking.